Halborn/solana-security-token-standard/docs/program-instructions.md

 In CPI mode, the Security Token Program directly invokes (via CPI) each configured verification program during instruction processing.
 In order to pass authorization via verification programs in CPI mode, the following conditions must be satisfied:

-- A corresponding instruction verification config exists with `cpi_mode` disabled and passed to Security Token Program.
 - A corresponding instruction verification config exists with `cpi_mode` enabled and is passed to the Security Token Program.
 - Verification program accounts must be appended at the end of the Security Token Program instruction accounts.
-- Each verification program receives the same instruction data and accounts (verification overhead and verification program accounts are stripped before CPI)
+- Each verification program receives the same instruction data and accounts (verification overhead and verification program accounts are stripped before CPI).

 **Important:** When verification programs are invoked in CPI, they receive **only the core instruction accounts** - the overhead accounts and CPI program accounts are stripped.
 This ensures verification programs have a consistent interface regardless of the verification mode used.